On some identities for confluent hypergeometric functions and Bessel functions: Acknowledgments

-\acknowledgments We are grateful to T.\,Nishioka for the valuable discussions.
-The work of Y.\,O. was supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
-The work of Y.\,O. was also supported by JSPS fellowship for young students No.\,21J20750, MEXT, and by JSR fellowship, the University of Tokyo.
+We are grateful to Tatsuma Nishioka for the valuable discussions.
+We would like to thank Roy Hughes and Kohei Fukai for correspondence and comments on the manuscript.
+The author is supported by JSPS KAKENHI Grant-in-Aid for JSPS fellows Grant No.\,21J20750, JSR Fellowship, and FoPM (WINGS Program), the University of Tokyo.